What utilities do Greer CPW provide?

 The results of water sample tests.
 When water service is restored, a Lab Analyst comes to the site to take water samples from several points in the affected service area.
 The samples must remain in an incubator for no less than 24 hours.
 Depending on the results, the boil water advisory may need to be extended or it will be lifted.

-How long must water be boiled prior to consumption?
+During a boil water advisory or notice, how long should water be boiled prior to consumption?

 Vigorously (rolling bubbles) for at least one (1) minute.